kostakarathana/chainblock/README.md

 # Sketch
+Note: the original name was chainblock, but it has been changed to Sketch.

 ## how does it work?
 This project aims to put algorithmic trading in the hands of the layman rather than big institutions.
 Through scratch-inspired draggable blocks, the user can "set and forget" logic about how to trade: